Yomguithereal/baobab-react/docs/mixins.md

         └────────────────────┘                           └────────────────────┘
 ```

-For the time being we do have a central state stored by a Baobab tree and a view layer built from React components.
+For the time being we only have a central state stored by a Baobab tree and a view layer composed of React components.

-What remains to be added is a way for the UI user to trigger actions and update the central state.
+What remains to be added is a way for the user to trigger actions and update the central state.

 To do so `baobab-react` proposes to create simple functions as actions: